Please be ready with your application reference number starting with 'P'. For example P1234567

 If the algorithm continues to run into errors while comparing specific details, it will flag such an application for manual processing.

-If the applicant has lived in various residences across the State, they should clearly state it in their National Criminal History Check application.
+If the applicant has lived in various residences across the State, they should clearly state it in their Nationally Coordinated Criminal History Check application.

 Your application can be flagged for manual review if you have unsettled notices, summons, or other legal orders.
 Also, your NCCHC application may not continue until you settle all outstanding infringement and violation orders.